“Am I gay?”

 Take a Step — Not a Leap

-You don’t need to come out, explain yourself, or make anything public or even question yourself Am I gay?
+If you are thinking of coming out of the closet, you don’t need to come out, explain yourself, or make anything public or even question yourself Am I gay?
 You can start by:

 - Journaling your thoughts privately